daniel-samson/typefs/docs/getting-started/configuration.md

 Before you can use TypeFS, you will need to configure the [storage manager](https://daniel-samson.github.io/typefs/docs/api/storage).
 TypeFS has a concept called **"disks"**, which lets you define multiple locations with a disk driver.

-You can configure the by editing your project's entry file:
+You can configure TypeFS by editing your project's entry file:

 ```typescript
 // index.ts